 • Besides counselling, I am also a certified life cycle celebrant and ritual and ceremony facilitator - what the heck is that you ask?

-• I have too many pets, never enough funky socks and I always forget to drink my tea until it's cold.
+• I have too many pets, never enough cute socks and I always forget to drink my tea until it's cold.

 • I regularly and shamelessly hug actual trees.